The Difference Between Softball & Soccer Cleats

 Softball and soccer players who play sports year-round will want to interchange their cleats for each sport.
 Buying expensive cleats each season can become costly for players.
 Soccer and softball players may be able to save money on cleats.

 The difference between softball cleats and soccer cleats is the metal spikes.
-Metal spikes are not allowed in soccer games, only plastic spikes.
+Metal spikes are prohibited in soccer games; only plastic spikes are allowed.

 We’re going to break down the difference between softball and soccer cleats and how you can save money.